-- i.
-The MRC is fixed for a month. - ii.
-By 15th of every month, CCs review and determine the MRC for next month based on the results of daily stress tests of the preceding month.

-- iii.
-For every day of the preceding month, uncovered loss numbers for each segment are estimated based on stress test and highest of such numbers is taken as worst-case loss number for the day. - iv.
-Average of all the daily worst case loss numbers determined in (iii) above is calculated. - v.
-The MRC for next month is at least the higher of the average arrived in at step (iv) above and the segment MRC as per previous review.
+- (a) The MRC is fixed for a month. - (b) By 15th of every month, CCs review and determine the MRC for next month based on the results of daily stress tests of the preceding month. - (c) For every day of the preceding month, uncovered loss numbers for each segment are estimated based on stress test and highest of such numbers is taken as worst-case loss number for the day. - (d) Average of all the daily worst case loss numbers determined in (iii) above is calculated. - (e) The MRC for next month is at least the higher of the average arrived in at step (iv) above and the segment MRC as per previous review.

-For determining the MRC for cash. equity derivatives and currency derivatives segment.
-CCs calculate the credit exposure arising out of a presumed simultaneous default of top two CMs.
+For determining the MRC for cash, equity derivatives and currency derivatives segment, CCs calculate the credit exposure arising out of a presumed simultaneous default of top two CMs.
 The credit exposure for each CM is determined by assessing the close-out loss arising out of closing open positions (under stress testing scenarios) and the net pay-in/ pay-out requirement of the CM against the required margins and other mandatory deposits of the CM.
 The MRC or average stress test loss of the month is determined as the average of all daily worst case loss scenarios of the month.
 The actual MRC for any given month is determined as at least the higher of the average stress test loss of the month or the MRC arrived at any time in the past.
 For the debt segment, the trading volume is minimal, and hence the MRC for the core SGF is calculated as higher of ₹4 crore or aggregate losses of top two CMs, assuming close out of obligations at a loss of four per cent less required margins.
 The tri-party repo segment and commodity derivatives segment also follow the same stress testing guiding principles as prescribed for equity cash, equity derivatives and currency derivatives segments.
-For commodity derivatives segment, however, MRC is computed as the maximum of either credit exposure on account of the default of top two CMs or 50 per cent of credit exposure due to simultaneous default of all CMs.
-Further, the minimum threshold value of MRC for commodity derivatives segment of any stock exchange is ₹10 crore.
+For commodity derivatives segment, however, MRC is computed as the maximum of either credit exposure on account of the default of top two CMs or 50 per cent of credit exposure due to simultaneous default of any stock exchange is ₹10 crore.